Ankie-ZJ/Enhancing-ASR-with-Pre-trained-LLMs/README.md

 ```

 ### Step 6: Evaluate Results with Regard to WER and CER
 To calculate the wer and cer for the generated final results file.
-Metrics can be selected as: "wer", "cer" or "both.
+Metrics can be selected as: "wer", "cer" or "both".
 Option1 (Calculate all hypothesis files in a given directory) Example command is shown below:
 ```bash
 python rescoring/eval_utils.py --ref "./data/text_clean.txt" --hyp "./rescoring/weighted_score/test_clean" --metric "both" --output "./rescoring/eval_results/test_clean/weighted_result.txt"